Chè Chuối Recipe

 Home » Recipes A-Z » Chè Chuối Recipe

-Vietnamese banana, coconut, and tapioca dessert (Chè Chuối) is a must-try dish for anyone with a sweet tooth.
-This treat belongs to the sweet soup (Che) food category, which is full of delectable Vietnamese desserts and snacks made from various ingredients.
+Chè chuối (Vietnamese banana, coconut, and tapioca dessert) is a must-try dish for anyone with a sweet tooth.
+This treat belongs to the sweet soup “chè” in Vietnamese cuisine, which is normally served as a dessert.

 Che Chuoi

-Living up to the name, Che Chuoi is also both delicious and health-giving.
+Living up to the name, chè chuối is both delicious and health-giving.
 Everyone knows that bananas are great for the body, being rich in nutrients and antioxidants.
 Moreover, the dish also contains tapioca pearls, a gluten-free source of starch known for promoting digestive function.

-To create the perfect Che Chuoi, you’ll need a few cooking tools on hand.
+To create the perfect Che Chuoi, you’ll need a few cooking tools on hand as below.
 They are all essential tools, though, so you might already have them in your kitchen.

 • Knife and chopping board: For slicing the bananas.